 Alcohol/drug use and risk-taking behaviour often go hand-in-hand (Ed – e.g. ChemSex parties) and the patient might have only partial recollection of events (if any!) which can result in difficult decision-making for the clinician.
 Also enquire about current medication and over the counter medicine that might interact with some medications you might decide to prescribe.

 6. Make sure you take a medical history

 After all, it ties in with the sexual history.
+There are many men taking some form of male enhancement formula, for many reasons it is important to know what is in their system and whether or not it is for inability to perform or simply for size.
 Diabetes or depression can result in erectile dysfunction in men or previous pelvic surgery in prolapses in women which potentially have serious repercussions on your patients’ sexual life.

 7. Take a social history